 Legs are a 3rd of Your Body

 Your body exists of head, trunk and limbs.
 Men mostly focus on their chest, shoulders, back and abs.
 But your legs are the foundation of your body.
 They are your strongest limbs – even without training them – and enable you to stand and move.
-When performing a chest fly, for example, you are standing on your legs.
+When performing a push-up, for example, you are leaning on your legs.
 If you don’t train your legs you eventually can’t progress enough in other body parts.
 The reason is that you end up out of balance.
 For big weight lifts this can become a problem when at a higher level.

 One third of your body consists of your legs.
 Your quadriceps are the biggest muscles in your body.
 Furthermore, if you have a well-defined chest and back but no well-developed leg muscles you will look like a chicken.
 Chickens have a well-rounded trunk but small legs.
 Don’t take it personal.
 We are not trying to insult you.
 But you know it is true.
 A body that does not have the right proportions is usually not pleasing to look at.
 Of course, there are people who are unable to work out their legs because they’re in a wheelchair.
 But they still want to train their physique and that is great.